SeanKilleen/seankilleen.github.io/_posts/2024-03-12-creating-and-modeling-sensible-happy-paths-for-software-team-success.md

 ## Wrapping Up

 This is by no means a complete list, but I have to stop here lest I spend way too much time trying to wrack my brain for every tip I've seen or lived.
-Did I miss something important to you?
-Tell me in the comments!
+Tell me about your happy path in the comments!

 [^1]: I'm not a believer in "root cause".
 There's almost never only one cause of these things.